-He was born in England in June 1883.
-He became carpenter at Bunbury South West (located 175 km south of Perth).
+He was born in England on June 1883.
+He became a carpenter at Bunbury South West (located 175 km south of Perth).
 He was wounded severely and died the 19th May 1918 at the age of 35.
-He left behind a Wife and 3 young children.

-Thomas Charles - Courtesy of Jeff PEIRCE Military history researcher: anzacheroes.com.au
+Thomas Charles - Courtesy of Jeff PEIRCE Military history researcher: http://anzacheroes.com.au

 32nd Bn Australian Imperial Forces.
-He was native from Maidstone, England, Conty of Kent.
-He lived in Perth, western Australia.
+He was native from Maidstone, England, County of Kent.
+He lived in Perth, Western Australia.
 He was married.
 He died of wounds the 25 June 1918, at the age of 46 years old.

-To date, not known portrait - Jabez KINGSLEY
+To date, not known photo - Jabez KINGSLEY

 Sam LATHAM - Courtesy of Robert Sharp

 English captain of the Royal Air Force.
-He born at Leeds in the Yorkshire.
+He is born at Leeds in the Yorkshire.
 He was the only son of Charles and Katharine Lupton.
 He was killed in action on 9 May 1918, aged 19.
-His military career:theaerodrome.com
+His military career: theaerodrome.com

 Charles LUPTON - Courtesy of Scott Hamilton